markbotterill/collaboration-101/README.md

 # Collaboration 101

-A simple repository which students can use to practice working together in teams with commits and pull requests.
-The goal is to add functions so that the test.py file runs.
+A simple repository which students can use to practice working with  with GitLab.
+The goal is to add functions so that the test function in the notebook runs!

-To test whether you've implemented things correctly, you can simply type `python test.py` in your terminal.
+### Students should fill out steps taken to achieve success below: